microsoft/DacFx/src/Microsoft.Build.Sql/README.md

 ## Current Status
 This project is in its early stages and we are currently building tests for different functionality.
 Contributors welcome, please feel free to share feedback or PRs.

-The latest alpha release can be found on [Nuget.org](https://www.nuget.org/packages/Microsoft.Build.Sql/).
+The latest preview release can be found on [Nuget.org](https://www.nuget.org/packages/Microsoft.Build.Sql/).

 ## Using this SDK